 Geographic tongue shows up as different patterns on different people’s tongues.

 In some cases, geographic tongue may resemble a painful ulcer.
 Despite the appearance, these cases of geographic tongue may not cause discomfort.

 In other cases, geographic tongue may exist along with a condition called fissured tongue, which is often easier to see.

 Below are some examples of geographic tongue and how it may look.
-Please be aware that some of the images may be quite graphic:

 Even after being treated, the symptoms of geographic tongue may return after some time.
 Treatments for geographic tongue include: